Table of Contents[Hide][Show]

 - Explore the World Around Vegas

 When you think “family vacation,” Las Vegas probably doesn’t spring to mind.
-But there are a surprising number of kid-friendly attractions in and near The Strip that could make you consider a trip to Nevada.
-It’s a worthwhile detour if you’re exploring national parks in the area, like Death Valley, Bryce or Zion.
+But there are a surprising number of kid-friendly attractions in and near The Strip.
+It’s a worthwhile detour if you’re exploring National Parks in the area, such as Death Valley, Bryce Canyon or Zion.
 Book one of the family resorts with a fun pool and take in a G-rated show.
-And don’t skip the Bellagio’s dancing fountain.
+And don’t skip the dancing waters of the Fountains of Bellagio.
 Here’s what works for families in Vegas…and what doesn’t.

 Las Vegas With Kids – Is It Worth The Gamble?